Floessie/frt/README.md

 # frt - Flössie's ready (FreeRTOS) threading

-frt is an object-oriented wrapper around FreeRTOS tasks, queues, mutexes, and semaphores.
+frt is an object-oriented wrapper around FreeRTOS tasks, mutexes, semaphores, and queues.
 It provides the basic tools for a clean multithreading approach based on the [Arduino_FreeRTOS_Library](https://github.com/feilipu/Arduino_FreeRTOS_Library) with focus on static allocation, so you know your SRAM demands at compile time.

 This will compile just fine with the stock [Arduino_FreeRTOS_Library](https://github.com/feilipu/Arduino_FreeRTOS_Library), but if you want the advantages of static allocation you are welcome to try my [`minimal-static`](https://github.com/Floessie/Arduino_FreeRTOS_Library/tree/minimal-static) branch with frt.

-**This is work in progress, so take it with a grain of salt...**

 ## Implementation

 Just take a look at [`frt.h`](https://github.com/Floessie/frt/blob/master/src/frt.h).
-It contains the whole wrapper in ca. 500 lines of C++ code.
+It contains the whole wrapper in about 500 lines of C++ code.

 ## Examples

 * [`Blink_AnalogRead.ino`](https://github.com/Floessie/frt/blob/master/examples/Blink_AnalogRead/Blink_AnalogRead.ino): Like the classic [Arduino_FreeRTOS_Library example](https://github.com/feilipu/Arduino_FreeRTOS_Library/blob/master/examples/Blink_AnalogRead/Blink_AnalogRead.ino) this one blinks the builtin LED in one task and prints the value of `A0` in another task.
 The `loop()` is a bit more sophisticated, as it stops one task after five seconds and prints some statistics.
 * [`Queue.ino`](https://github.com/Floessie/frt/blob/master/examples/Queue/Queue.ino): Shows two tasks communicating via a queue at full speed.
-There's a monitoring task and also mutex involved.
+There's a monitoring task and also a mutex involved.
 This example invites you to play with priorities and optimize the data flow for lower latencies.
 * [`QueueISR.ino`](https://github.com/Floessie/frt/blob/master/examples/QueueISR/QueueISR.ino): Asynchronous ADC via ISR and data transfer to task with a queue.
 And there's also a monitoring task for fun.
 * [`CriticalSection.ino`](https://github.com/Floessie/frt/blob/master/examples/CriticalSection/CriticalSection.ino): Asynchronous ADC via ISR and data transfer to task using *direct to task notification* and a critical section.